mmmmmon/KernelCjson/README.md

   Because the operation float number in kernel is danger.

-  I was remove anything about float operation in cjson.
+  I was removed anything about float operation in cjson.

 - Remove valueint and valuedouble of members in cJSON*